-The Wisconsin Branch of the International Dyslexia Association had its Spring Conference on April 18, 2015, at the Tundra Lodge Tundra Lodge in Green Bay, WI.
+The International Dyslexia Association - Wisconsin Branch had its Spring Conference on April 18, 2015, at the Tundra Lodge Tundra Lodge in Green Bay, WI.
 We’d like to thank all who attended and helped make this year’s conference a success.

 Our main speaker, Scott Marfilius, provided us with an

-extensive amount of information concerning assistive technology, and the
+extensive amount of information concerning assertive technology, and the

 technical supports that are helpful for reading, writing, and math.
 He also explained the principles of Universal Design for Learning as a way

 to benefit all learners, as well as an overview of software programs to assist